 Thanks to generous community grants and donations, we are able to offer financial assistance for this program.

-For more information, or to find out if your child is eligible, contact your neighborhood Y or call 904.265.1775.
+For more information, or to find out if your child is eligible, contact your neighborhood Y.

 According to the Florida Department of Health, Florida loses more children under age five to drowning that any other state.